tldr-pages/tldr/pages/common/jobs.md

 `jobs {{job_id}}`

+- Show status and process IDs of all jobs:

+`jobs -l`

-- Print process IDs of all jobs:
+- Show process IDs of all jobs:

 `jobs -p`